merlinkv/MegaDuino/README.md

 MegaDuino is an evolution of other projects like TZXDuino and CASduino but it's based on the Arduino Mega 2560 Pro Embed board.

+MegaDuino works with my firmware MaxDuino 1.54M a modification of the MaxDuino software from Rafael Molina (https://github.com/rcmolina/MaxDuino_v1.54).

 It's a digital cassette tape player that allows the load of games and applications on retro computers, mainly 8-bit computers such as the
 ZX Spectrum, Amstrad CPC and others.